floatzcss/floatz/README.md

 See it live: http://codepen.io/floatz/pen/foBvy

 ###Spacers
 *Spacers* are used to add whitespace to *boxes*.
-According to *layouters* it is necessary to follow the same (l=left, m=mid, r=right) semantic depending on the position of the surrounding *box* to make them work consistently.
-The following example shows *spacers* in a single row / multiple column scenario.
+According to *layouters* it is necessary to follow the same (l=left, m=mid, r=right) semantic depending on the position of the surrounding *box* to make them work accordingly.
+The following example shows *spacers* in a *single row / multiple column scenario*.
 ```
 <div class="flz_box flz_r25">
    <div class="flz_lspacer">